michelleXIE2014/api_test_library/README.md

-It also include a test.
+It also includes a test.
 Before you run the test, you have to change the web site url that you want to test.

 How to run the test